-The connected vehicle segment has six distinct product categories, including Mobility management, Vehicle management, Entertainment, Safety, Drive assistance, and Well-being.
+Connected vehicles have six distinct product categories, including Mobility Management, Vehicle Management, Entertainment, Safety, Drive Assistance, and Well-Being.
 Many of these categories can be particularly useful to owners of vehicle fleets, such as company and service vehicles, as well as companies in the car-rental and car-sharing industries.
-Although many of the technologies needed to support these functions are already established, the number of fleet sales in this segment is expected to triple by 2020.